 Some foods are just better for our health than others – here are 3 foods to avoid when it comes to your skin and your overall wellness during the holidays this year.
 While the relationship between flawless, glowing skin and diet isn’t yet crystal clear, there is some evidence linking specific foods to skin flare-ups and other nutrient-rich foods to skin benefits.
 Learn more in this post.

 Beautifully decorated cookies, holiday chocolates & decadent macarons are in abundance at this time of year.
 Though they may taste good going down, over consumption can lead to glycation, resulting in the formation of advanced glycation end products (AGEs), which can induce free radical damage and cause deterioration of the skin.
 The end-result?
 A loss of elasticity and the development of fine lines and wrinkles.

-Try to Maintain Your Routine Wherever Possible
+Try to Maintain Your Skin Care Routine Wherever Possible

+Work parties, family gatherings and extra social outings put temptation in front of you during the holidays and it’s only human nature to indulge.
+Have a sugar cookie, enjoy a glass of eggnog and try that new cheese your cousin bought just for you.
+It’s important to enjoy life too!
+While late nights and an over extended social calendar can disrupt routines, try to exercise, get enough sleep and choose healthy food options when you can for the health of both your skin and your body.
 When it comes to your skin, don’t neglect to cleanse your face before falling into bed.
 This will help to remove dirt and makeup that can lead to clogged pores and breakouts.
 Besides cleansing, if there are only two things you can remember to use, make it the serums in our Radiant Skin Set.
 It includes our Bespoke Vitamin C Serum (for morning) and our A is for Anti-Aging Serum (for night), which will help to protect against inflammation and free radical damage and deliver the glowing skin you want to show the world for the holidays!

 Happy Holidays All!